Regular triangle unions with maximal number of sides: Abstract

-\subsection{Lower bound}
+\subsection{Lower Bound}

-It is fairly straightforward to contrive $n\geq 1$ $\triangle$ whose union is a simple polygon with $9n-6$ edges.
-One only needs to choose $3$ points on $3$ different sides of the existing polygon, slightly shift the points outwards, and construct a new $\triangle$ (Fig. \ref{by9}\textbf{A}).
-The only two concerns are that no vertex of an initial polygon lie inside the newly constructed $\triangle$, and that the new polygon is simple.
-If one vertex of the initial polygon with reflex ($>180^{\circ}$) angle lies inside a $\triangle$, we get an increase of edge count by $10$ (Fig. \ref{by9}\textbf{B}).
-If two non-consecutive vertices with reflex angles are inside, the increase is by $11$ (Fig. \ref{by9}\textbf{C}).
+It is easy to construct, for any $n\geq 1$, a union of $n$ triangles that is a simple polygon with $9n-6$ edges.
+One simply chooses $3$ points on $3$ distinct sides of the existing polygon, pushes them slightly outward, and uses them to build a new triangle (Fig. \ref{by9}\textbf{A}).

-With this idea in mind, let us take, as a start-up, three brown $\triangle$ as shown in Fig. \ref{startup}.
+The only two things to watch are that no vertex of the original polygon should lie inside the new triangle, and that the new polygon should remain simple.
+If, however, two incident edges are cut by the same leg of the new triangle, the edge count increases by $10$ (Fig. \ref{by9}\textbf{B}).
+If two disjoint pairs of incident edges are cut, the increase is $11$ (Fig. \ref{by9}\textbf{C}).\\ With this in mind, let us start from the three brown triangles shown in Fig. \ref{startup}.
 Their union has $22$ edges.
-Consider a blue segment and two green circles as shown.
-The latter are inscribed into $\angle PXA$ and $\angle SYB$, each passing through points $A$ and $B$, respectively.
-Next, choose several points (labelled $1,2,\ldots, m=n-3$, left to right) strictly inside the blue segment.
-From every point $p$, draw ``inner" tangents to both circles.
-Let the intersection with $PQ$ and $SR$ be, respectively, $p'$ and $p''$.
-Fig. \ref{startup} shows example with $m=2$.
-We now miniaturelly protrude all points on $PQ$, $SR$ and the blue segment to the exterior.
-Each new rightmost point ads $11$ new edges.
-This gives $11n-11$ edges in total.
+Consider the blue segment and the two green circles indicated there.
+Next choose several points, labelled $1,2,\ldots,m=n-3$ from left to right, strictly inside the blue segment.
+From each such point $p$, draw the inner tangents to both circles.
+Let their intersections with $PQ$ and $SR$ be $p'$ and $p''$, respectively.
+Fig. \ref{startup} shows the case $m=2$.